jetbrains-academy/introduction_to_python/Data structures/Join method/task.md

 Python is a programming language
 ```

+For more structured and detailed information, you can refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/6972#join-a-list).

 Assign a value to the  `joined` variable such that the `print` statement prints the following:
 ```text
 I like apples and I like bananas and I like peaches and I like grapes